Want to set up WooCommerce Mailchimp integration and supercharge your email marketing?

 Mailchimp does allow you to send abandoned cart emails, but you get limited delay options.
 You get delay options in minutes, hours, days, weeks, and months.

-According to studies, the first email sent after 10 to 30 minutes brings the best conversions.
+According to studies, the first email sent 10 to 30 minutes after the initial email yields the best conversions.

-FunnelKit Automations allows you to trigger your abandoned cart recovery emails after minutes.
+FunnelKit Automations lets you trigger your abandoned-cart recovery emails within minutes.

 Create a new automation and select the event as ‘Cart Abandoned’ under WooCommerce.